 I felt the father would rather have heard me tell how the bowed boy next to him had brought shame on the family with his weak-headed stupidity, but instead I would lie and tell them that he was doing very well and they should all feel very proud.
 The father would sniff, unconvinced, but I watched as the student brightened visibly.

-It was a fascinating, if never warm, experience to catch a glimpse of how the très riches of Paris live.
+It was alway an interesting, if never warm, experience to catch a glimpse of how the très riches of Paris live.

 Parents used me to phone their English broker to discuss buying a new speedboat.